An Empirical Study of Realized GNN Expressiveness: RPC: A New Evaluation Diagram

-In this section, we propose a training framework and an evaluation method for BREC.
-Previous datasets all adopt a classification setting, i.e., give each graph a label, train a classification model, and evaluate the accuracy on test graphs as the expressiveness measure.
-There are two ways to give labels in the previous datasets: the EXP dataset provides a semantic label based on whether the core component satisfies the SAT condition, and the CSL and SR25 datasets give a distinct label for each essentially different graph.
-However, neither of these two labeling schemes is applicable to BREC.
-First, to enrich the data generation methods and the diversity of graphs, BREC does not associate a semantic label to each graph like using a particular SAT problem (which significantly restricts the space of possible graphs).
-Second, simply giving each graph a distinct label would transform BREC into an 800-class classification problem whose performance is greatly affected by factors other than expressiveness (such as the difficulty of training).
-Therefore, our core idea instead is to measure the ``separating power'' of a model directly.
-This is also why BREC is organized pair-wise.
-Each pair is tested individually to return whether a GNN can distinguish them.
+This section introduces a novel training framework and evaluation diagram for BREC.
+Unlike previous datasets, BREC departs from the conventional classification setting, where each graph is assigned a label, a classification model is trained, and the accuracy on test graphs serves as the measure of expressiveness.
+The labeling schemes used in previous datasets like semantic labels based on SAT conditions in EXP, or distinct labels for essentially different graphs in CSL and SR25, do not apply to BREC.
+There are two primary reasons.
+First, BREC aims to enrich the diversity of graphs, which precludes using a semantic label tied to SAT conditions, as it would significantly limit the range of possible graphs.
+Second, assigning a distinct label to each graph in BREC would result in an 800-class classification problem, where performance could be influenced by factors other than expressiveness.
+Our core idea is to measure models' practical "separating power" directly.
+Thus BREC is organized in pairs, where each pair is individually tested (i.e., we train an individual GNN for each pair) to determine whether a GNN can distinguish them.
+By adopting a pairwise evaluation method, BREC provides a more focused measure of models' expressiveness, aligning to assess distinguishing ability.

-However, how can we say a pair of graphs is successfully distinguished?
+Nevertheless, how can we say a pair of graphs is successfully distinguished?
 Previous researchers tend to set a small threshold (like 1E-4) manually.
-If the embedding distance between two graphs is larger than the threshold, the GNN is considered to distinguish them.
-This method lacks \textbf{reliability} due to numerical precision, especially facing graphs varying in size.
-In order to produce reliable results, we propose an evaluation method measuring both \textbf{external difference} and \textbf{internal fluctuations}.
-We also propose a training framework for pair-wise data points with siamese network design \citep{koch2015siamese} and contrastive loss \citep{hadsell2006dimensionality,wang2018cosface}, which enlarges the distance between their output embeddings.
-The pipeline is shown in Fig~\ref{fig:eval}(a).
+If the embedding distance between them is larger than the threshold, the GNN is considered can distinguish them.
+This setting may satisfy previous datasets' requirements due to the relatively simple construction.
+However, it lacks \textbf{reliability} on numerical precision with more complex graphs where tiny differences may even overlap with numerical fluctuations.
+In order to yield dependable outcomes, we propose an evaluation method measuring both \textbf{external difference} and \textbf{internal fluctuations}.
+Furthermore, we introduce a training framework for pairwise data, employing the siamese network design~\citep{koch2015siamese} and contrastive loss~\citep{hadsell2006dimensionality,wang2018cosface}.
+The pipeline is depicted in Fig~\ref{fig:eval}(a).
+We also did an ablation study on the effectiveness of our RPC, shown in Appendix~\ref{app:rpc_ablation}.